deckee-development/work-at-deckee/front-end-senior/README.md

 **We help boaters make better decisions, so they can have better and safer experiences on the water.**

 We are an early stage start up.
-There are obviously a lot of risks, but huge potential upside.
+There are risks that come with that, but huge potential upside.

 We are a remote-first team, based primarily between Newcastle Australia and San Francisco California.

-We have partnerships and are working closely with a number of governments and official bodies in Australia.
+We work closely with government organisations and maritime authorities in Australia.

 We are an affirmative action employer.